The Official Waiheke Island Tourism Site

 The BP Service station in Oneroa is a short taxi ride away for small fuel top-ups.

-Waiheke Marina opened in 2024 – there are bookable visitor berths available, water, rental cars and pump out facilities here.
-See the marina office - details here
+Waiheke Marina opened in 2024 – there are bookable visitor berths available, with water, rental cars and pump out facilities here.
+A Cafe opened in late 2025.
+Contact the marina office - details here

 More suited to large passenger ferries, water is available from a tap on the wharf – when wet the stairway is often slippery and there is no floating jetty here.